-The passions and pitfalls of a lifetime in the military are dramatized in Michael Powell and Emeric Pressburger’s magnificent epic, The Life and Death of Colonel Blimp.
-The film follows the exploits of pristine British soldier Clive Candy (Roger Livesey) as he battles to maintain his honor and proud gentlemanly conduct through romance, three wars, and a changing world.
-Vibrant and controversial, The Life and Death of Colonel Blimp is at once a romantic portrait of a career soldier and a pointed investigation into the nature of aging, friendship, and obsolescence. —The Criterion Collection
+The passions and pitfalls of a lifetime in the military are dramatized in Michael Powell and Emeric Pressburger’s magnificent epic, The Life and Death of Colonel Blimp, which follows the exploits of pristine British soldier Clive Candy (Roger Livesey).

 There a few films out there as grandly moving and Powell and Pressburger's THE LIFE AND DEATH OF COLONEL BLIMP, a sprawling look at the life of a soldier over 40 years and three wars, from the Boer War, to WWI, to WWII.
 An intimate study of obsolescence in the face of vast societal changes, the examines life through the eyes of an old man who no longer understands the rapidly changing world around him.
 A masterpiece.